Letters from Lodi

 Earlier this year we quoted Rob McMillan from his 120-page 2020 Silicon Valley Bank "State of the U.S. Wine Industry" report, who pointed out the inexorable transition of the average wine consumer profile from Gen Xers (born between 1965 and 1980) and boomers (more than half of whom will reach the average retirement age of 66 by next year) to much more strongly "health-conscious millennials."

-Make no mistake, McMillan warns the winegrowing and wine production industries, millennials aren't exactly the same as their predecessors.
+Make no mistake, McMillan warns the winegrowing and wine production industries, that millennials aren't exactly the same as their predecessors.
 Philosophically, he contends, "Millennials don't trust the rich, are skeptical about inauthentic or opaque marketing, and don't care about your family's name on the bottle.
 They are more interested in what's in the bottle (our italics) — the ingredients and additives — and how you make the world better...
 Social responsibility is important to millennial consumers.
 That's a factor embedded in their purchase decisions."

 This is also why someone like Dr. Stephanie Bolton — Lodi Winegrape Commission's Director of both Research & Education and Sustainable Winegrowing — plays a more important role than ever.
 Whether or not the nearly 800 growers/members of the Lodi Winegrape Commission think of Dr. Bolton this way, she is literally pushing, when not pulling or prodding, the entire Lodi wine industry towards a relevance where it counts most: towards the fulfillment of the ever-increasing demands of wine consumers.